rladies/community/discussion-topics/001-rebranding.md

 ## Cons

+R-Ladies as a brand is widely known and recognized; changing the brand could cause confusion or limit searchability.

 The name of our legal entity "R-Ladies Global" would not change.
 Similarly, handles for already established social media accounts like `@RLadiesGlobal` on Twitter would not change.

 However, labeling text could be updated to reflect "R-Ladies+ Global".
 New social media accounts would have to consider whether the handle should include the `+` or not in the handle, if it is an allowable character.

 Discrepancies between handles and branding across multiple platforms could cause confusion.

 ## Possible Alternatives